EXPLAINER: What’s next after House impeachment vote

 THE SENATE SCHEDULE

 The Senate is not scheduled to be in session until Jan.
-19, which could be McConnell's last day as Senate leader.
+19, which could be Senate Re,publican leader Mitch McConnell's last day as Senate leader.
 Once Vice President Kamala Harris is sworn in, making her the president of the Senate, and Georgia's two Democratic senators are also sworn in, Senate Democratic leader Chuck Schumer will take charge and determine how the trial will proceed.

-McConnell said he will not bring the Senate back on an emergency basis to start the trial, so the earliest it could begin would be Tuesday.
-That means the trial is certain to take place after Trump has already left office.
+McConnell said Wednesday he would not bring the Senate back on an emergency basis to start the trial, meaning it won’t conclude until after Trump has left office.

+In the past two impeachment trials — that of Bill Clinton in 1999 and Trump last year — the trial started the day after the articles were received.
+If the Senate follows that precedent and Pelosi sends the articles to the Senate by Jan.
+19, then the trial would begin on Jan.
+20.

 McConnell noted that the three previous Senate trials lasted “83 days, 37 days, and 21 days respectively.”